-The Gap campaign is an effort lead by CPAWS-OV to protect an 18 km stretch of land between Algonquin Park and the Dumoine River Aquatic Reserve.
+The Algonquin-Dumoine Corridor campaign is an effort lead by CPAWS-OV to protect an 18 km stretch of land between Algonquin Park and the Dumoine River Aquatic Reserve.
 In 2008, thanks to the work of CPAWS-OV, the Government of Quebec established the Dumoine river aquatic reserve, a 1,776 kms² protected area encompassing about 1/3 of the Dumoine River watershed.
 Now, we are going further to connect the two as one large area managed for biodiversity spanning two provinces.

 We envision an 18 km pathway between Ontario’s Algonquin Provincial Park and Quebec’s Dumoine River Aquatic Reserve to act as a corridor for animals to migrate while supporting climate action.